-When comparing the 2050 Transit Build scenario to the 2050 E+C/No Build, the 2019 ARTP supports a 3.1 percent reduction in system delay for autos and a 2.3 percent reduction for trucks.
-36 These impacts do not reflect benefits associated with technology or on-demand services that could not be directly modeled and they do not reflect any supporting or supplemental roadway investment that will be aligned as part of the ARC's regional transportation planning process.
+When comparing the 2050 Transit Build scenario to the 2050 E+C/No Build, the 2019 ARTP supports a 3.1 % reduction in system delay for autos and a 2.3 % reduction for trucks.
+These impacts do not reflect benefits associated with technology or on-demand services that could not be directly modeled and they do not reflect any supporting or supplemental roadway investment that will be aligned as part of the ARC's regional transportation planning process.
+Delay benefits by roadway functional class (across both auto and truck travel) range from a low of 0.34% delay reduction on the interstate system to 15.9% delay reduction on minor arterials.